-Examination material and exam papers of the candidates are the property of the Association and shall be retained for the period designated by the List of categories of registry material with retention periods.
+Examination material and exam papers of the candidates are the property of the Association and shall be kept for three years.

 The Association, through its publications and web page, may publish some questions and suggestions for answers from previous examinations.